JanssenProject/jans/docs/admin/config-guide/agama-project-configuration.md

 ![image](../../assets/agama_project_detail.png)

 ### Agama Project Configuration Screen

 * In the below screenshot, we can manage the configuration for the Agama project.

 * Both exporting and importing the configuration are options.
 * The sample configuration can serve as a template.
-Export it and make the necessary changes in it and import it back in order to correctly configure the project.
+Export it and make the necessary changes to it and import it back in order to correctly configure the project.

 ![image](../../assets/manage_config_for_agama_project.png)

 * In the below screenshot, showing the add configurations screen.

 ![image](../../assets/add_configurations_screen.png)